lcharle1/jour329w_fall2025/charleston/cns_tag_browser/notes.md

 ### Reflection
 1. The copilot incorporated all of my recommended features and filters to narrow down tags but it did not work in populating tags after every search.
 I tried asking copilot for suggestions and tried improving it myself but it did not work.
 I tried to restart from scratch but that did not work either and stopped before I over used the chat before the end of the month.
 I wish I started off with a simple request and then aded the additional features.
 Right now I am struggling to have the html show a list of tags.
+Starting with a lot of requests in the beginning makes it difficult to find where I went wrong.